 — Netflix Is A Joke (@NetflixIsAJoke) May 4, 2020

 After first announcing plans for the series in January, Netflix confirmed the release date for Space Force in early April.
-The series will arrive on the streaming service on May 29.
+The series arrived on the streaming service on May 29.

 FIRST LOOK: Steve Carell is the head of Space Force, the newly formed sixth branch of the US Armed Forces.